-One of the Pharisees was, I am confident, an enemy of the Lord Jesus Christ all the way through.
+I'm confident one of the Pharisees was an enemy of the Lord Jesus Christ all the way through.
 One Sabbath day, he invited the Lord Jesus home to dinner.
-You would think that if this man invited Jesus to dinner, he couldn't be His enemy.
-Yes, he could!
+You would think if this man invited Jesus to dinner, he couldn't be His enemy.
+Oh, yes, he could!
 His invitation was not a gesture of friendliness.
 He invited our Lord to dinner in order that his crowd might find something with which they could charge Him.
-The fact of the matter is they planted a crippled man at the very door.